hewison-chris/agora-cl-docs/website/docs/agora-cl-usage/secure-grpc.md

 ### Using the new certificates

-1. Use the certificates to launch the beacon node:
+1. Use the certificates to launch the Agora node:

     ```text
     ./agora-cl.sh beacon-node --tls-cert=beacon.pem --tls-key=beacon.key